saghirb/WhatData/README.md

 ## Datasets Available in R

+> *Note:* To search for R datasets please download (or clone) this github repository and open the *WhatData.html* file in your browser.

 ### Motivation & Objective

 Often my main objective is to find an R datasets of a particular class (e.g. `tbl_df`, `data.frame`, `ts`) which I would like to use for: